 Vitamin C is a hot topic of question lately and I often get asked why vitamin C is important?
 There are many vitamin C benefits that affect our health in such a positive way.
-Because vitamin C is water-soluble, our body is unable to store it.
+But, because vitamin C is water-soluble, our body is unable to store it.
 This means that many of us fall short of our daily requirements.
-To remedy this, I started taking a multivitamin to ensure I get enough of my vitamin C. Here is why it is so important:
+There are ways to remedy this.
+I started taking a multivitamin to ensure I get enough of my vitamin C. So, here is why it is so important:

 Vitamin C is a potent antioxidant that may help fight free radicals, harmful molecules that wreak havoc on our immune system.
 We need this vitamin for a healthy immune system.
 A deficiency in this vitamin may make us more prone to illness and disease.
 If you are interested in reading more about this topic, try reading my article on what affects your immune system?

 Above all, it may also support your immune system by helping you fight back against cold and flu viruses and bacteria.
 In many cases, additional amounts of this powerful vitamin may even help reduce the duration and intensity of symptoms in the event you do get sick.

 If the free radicals are left on their own in our body, they can eventually evolve into cardiovascular diseases.
 It may help protect you from these illnesses.

 This micronutrient may also help in maintaining eye health.
 Studies have shown that daily multivitamins may reduce the risk of macular degeneration.

 Taking this vitamin has shown to help ward off wrinkles.
 As well as other visible signs of aging.
 Moreover, its antioxidant properties are working overtime to help reduce oxidative stress while keeping cells happy, healthy, and functioning.